Ergodox-io/ergodox-io/src/_entries/intro.md

 is-parent: yes
 number: 1000
 ---
-The Ergodox is a do it yourself keyboard project designed with ergonomics in mind.
+The Ergodox is a do-it-yourself keyboard project designed with ergonomics in mind.
 It uses 76-80 Cherry MX style mechanical switches (such as Cherry or Gateron) laid out in a columnar stagger (rather than the more conventional row stagger) layout with components that can easily be sourced.
 It's completely programmable and can be flashed with several different firmware options.

 The entire project (including this website) are Open Source, allowing you the freedom to modify and tweak the project as you see fit.